isomerpages/sp-educonference/pages/ISATE 2024 Paper Presentation Session 2.md

 were conducted.
 Based on the quantitative data collected, there has been a general increase in the level of lifeskills comparing the pre-and post-internship quantitative data.
-The data indicated that internships were more useful in improving skills such as communication/engagement skills and self-awareness and mental resilience while there was less improvement in skills such as global perspectives and innovation.
+The data indicated that internships were more useful in improving skills such as communication/ engagement skills and self-awareness and mental resilience while there was less improvement in skills such as global perspectives and innovation.
 The quantitative and qualitative data collected from employers on the lifeskills that showed improvement by learners